PeppyDays/learn-rust-with-tests/src/rust_fundamentals/arrays_and_slices.md

 Let's use our TDD skills.

-## The First Requirement: Sum an Array of 5 Numbers
+## The First Requirement: Sum an Array of Five Numbers

 ### Write the Test First